Wreath Macdonald polynomials and categorical McKay correspondence: Appendix: Equivariant structure on rigid vector bundles

+\item{$H$ is a reductive group.
 In this case, $\rk(G)=\rk(H)+\dim (\TTT)$.
 Therefore, the intersection of a maximal torus $T\subset G$ with $H$ is a toral subgroup of $H$ of dimension $\rk(H)$.
 Hence its connected component is a Cartan subgroup of $H$; the intersection $T\cap H$ is contained in the centralizer of that Cartan subgroup, hence it coincides with the Cartan subgroup.
-Thus, the lemma reduces to the obvious case when $G$ is a torus.
+Thus, the lemma reduces to the obvious case when $G$ is a torus. } \end{enumerate}